aiidateam/aiida-core/docs/source/intro/run_docker.rst

 .. caution::

-    All data stored in a container will persist only over the lifetime of that particular container (i.e., removing the container will also purge the data) unless you use volumes (see instructions below).
+    All data stored in a container will persist only over the lifetime of that particular container (i.e., removing the container will also purge the data) unless you use volumes to persist the data, see :ref:`Advanced usage <intro:install:docker:advanced_usage>` for more details.

 .. grid:: 1
    :gutter: 3